 But I had NO idea how the actual breakdown of a professional photographer’s fees would be.

 I get a lot of inquiries asking about business tips or photography tips.
-I even have a workshop that allows these eager minds to pick my brain for a day.
+I even have

 But I wanted to set the record straight right here on my personal blog about being an artist: it isn’t glamorous (unless you become very, VERY famous).